| First of all Don't

 your pet(s). |

 They are cold blooded just like reptiles.
-In fact, if you store them in
+If you can't

 keep them in a cooler or refrigerator try to keep them in a cool room